OWASP/AppSecDC2019/sponsors/index.md

 Global AppSec Events provide unique opportunities for members, the community, and partners to connect and discover new InfoSec products and solutions.
 The OWASP Foundation offers several options to potential sponsors:

 * Single event sponsorships
-* Packages for multiple events, training, and other benefits.
+* Packages for multiple events, training, and other benefits

 If you are interested in becoming a Corporate or Single Event Sponsor, please contact [kelly.santalucia@owasp.com](mailto:kelly.santalucia@owasp.com?subject=Sponsorship%20Interest) for more information.